Parallel Element-based Algebraic Multigrid for H(curl) and H(div) Problems Using the ParELAG Library: Smoothers, coarse solvers, and the multigrid

 \section{Smoothers, coarse solvers, and the multigrid}

-This section is devoted to describing a scalable multigrid preconditioner for the finite element matrices stemming from discretizations of the bilinear forms in \eqref{eq:bfs} attuned to the AMGe hierarchies of de Rham sequences as constructed by ParELAG (see \cref{sec:HdeRham}).
+This section is devoted to describing a scalable multigrid preconditioner for the finite element matrices stemming from discretizations of the bilinear forms in \eqref{eq:bfs} attuned to the AMGe hierarchies of de Rham sequences as constructed by ParELAG (see \Cref{sec:HdeRham}).

-Multigrid preconditioners, implemented via multilevel cycles such as the well-known V-cycle in \cref{alg:ML} (see \cite{VassilevskiMG}), have three main components: a hierarchy of spaces given in the form of a hierarchy of prolongator/restriction operators, a \emph{relaxation} (or \emph{smoothing}) procedure, and a solver or preconditioner for the coarsest problem.
+Multigrid preconditioners, implemented via multilevel cycles such as the well-known V-cycle in \Cref{alg:ML} (see \cite{VassilevskiMG}), have three main components: a hierarchy of spaces given in the form of a hierarchy of prolongator/restriction operators, a \emph{relaxation} (or \emph{smoothing}) procedure, and a solver or preconditioner for the coarsest problem.

-In \cref{alg:ML}, $\ell$ denotes the number of levels in the hierarchy, and $l$ the current level in the hierarchy.
-As usual in algebraic multigrid literature, the finest level (where the matrix $A$ and right end side $\bb$ are defined) is denoted by $l=1$ and $P_{k+1}^k$ is the prolongator from level $k+1$ to level $k$.
-The smoothing procedure and prologator operator at level $l$ in the hierarchy are denoted by $M_l$ and $P_{l+1}^l$, respectively, while the coarse grid solver is denoted by $B_\ell^{\mone}$.
+In \Cref{alg:ML}, $\ell$ denotes the number of levels in the hierarchy, and $l$ the current level in the hierarchy.
+As usual in algebraic multigrid literature, the finest level (where the matrix $A$ and right-hand side $\bb$ are defined) is denoted by $l=1$.
+The smoothing procedure and prolongator operator at level $l$ in the hierarchy are denoted by $M_l$ and $P_{l+1}^l$, respectively, while the coarse grid solver is denoted by $B_\ell^{\mone}$.
 Externally, the procedure is invoked with $l=1$ and it calls itself recursively for an increasing value of $l$, until the coarsest level $l=\ell$ is reached.
-Note that while in principle \cref{alg:ML} can be used standalone iteratively to obtain a stationary (or fixed-point) iterative method, the main interest here is to apply the preconditioner $B_{\mathrm{ML}}^\mone$ within a preconditioned conjugate gradient (PCG) method.
-In that case, \cref{alg:ML} is invoked at each PCG iteration with $\bx_0 = \bzero$ and $\bb$ denoting the residual at the current iteration.
+Note that while in principle \Cref{alg:ML} can be used standalone iteratively to obtain a stationary (or fixed-point) iterative method, the main interest here is to apply the preconditioner $B_{\mathrm{ML}}^\mone$ within a preconditioned conjugate gradient (PCG) method.
+In that case, \Cref{alg:ML} is invoked at each PCG iteration with $\bx_0 = \bzero$ and $\bb$ denoting the residual at the current iteration.

 In what follows, $A_{D_i}$ denotes the finite element matrix stemming from a discretization of the bilinear form $a_{D_i}(u,v) = (\alpha_i\, D_i u, D_i v)_0 +(\beta_i\, u, v)_0$ for $u,v \in H(D_i)$ and $\alpha_i > 0$, $\beta_i \ge 0$.
 The cases $i=2,3$ corresponds, respectively, to the $H(\ucurl)$ and $H(\div)$ forms in \eqref{eq:bfs} considered here.
 By use of the ParELAG prologation operators $\{P_{k+1}^k\}_{k=1}^{l-1}$, the Galerkin projections of $A_{D_i}$ at a generic coarse level $l+1$ are defined as $A_{D_i}^{l+1} = (P_{l+1}^l)^T A_{D_i}^{l} P_{l+1}^l$, where $A_{D_i}^{1} = A_{D_i} = A_{D_i}^h$ corresponds to the finest level (i.e., the finite element level).